ssilvestri15/NetflixTomatoeImdb/readme.md

 ## Introduction

 Lights, camera, code!
-Our project revolves around building a web application that displays movie ratings and allows you to dive into some fascinating analytics.
+Our project revolves around building a web application that displays movie ratings.
 Whether you're a cinephile or just looking for your next movie night pick, this web app has got you covered! 😄🍕

 ## Datasets